trangham283/lm_examples/README.md

 * Stats:
     * train: from 15522 files -- wc >> 1,181,752 sents; 14,363,366 tokens
     * valid: from 3137 files -- wc >> 268,991 sents; 2,841,422 tokens
-* Set clean of disfluencies:
-    * train: from 15522 files -- wc >>  sents; tokens
-    * valid: from 3137 files -- wc >>  sents; tokens

 # Steps
 Some of these are already done (this is for documentation purposes only)
-1. Split to train/valid:
+1. Split to train/valid (should be done already -- skip):
 Raw data: mv fisher/text/fsh_1* fisher_disf/valid/
           mv fisher/text/* fisher_disf/train/